fchamieh/media-queries/README.md

 # media-queries
 An attempt to provide [AngularJS Material Design](https://material.angularjs.org/latest/) layout by [flex](https://material.angularjs.org/latest/layout/introduction) attribute support and Media Queries for responsive styles.

+Works with all modern browsers (tested on Chrome, Firefox, Safari, Edge), and IE 10/11.

 ## Usage
 Include both JS and CSS in your HTML page, then you can use them as follows